TenebrisOS/Nots/README.md

 - [ ] Linux / Windows

 ## Contributions
 Contributions are highly encouraged and welcome.
 Please feel free to submit issues, pull requests, or discuss ideas.
-For further discussion, contact [TenebrisOS](deftonish@proton.me)
+For further discussion, contact deftonish@proton.me

 ## Donations
 - If you wish to help supporting my work, consider donating, small funds are always so caring.